passcryptum/docs/pages/how-tos/pin.md

 [About a PIN](../overview/glossary.md#pin).

 ::: tip
-If you forgot a PIN, delete it and set a new one.
+If you forgot a PIN, set a new one.
+Your current PIN will be replaced with the new one.
 :::

 ## Set PIN